freewizard20/shoveling/BucketList.md

 # BucketList

 ## Things to do(Work related)
-1. Debugging toolset on VS code, especially for JS/TS
+1. Debugging toolset on VS code, especially for JS/TS - make something with JS
+2. Smarter web information retreival toolset(including some ML/CV) with python
+3. Closure for future-proof programming

 ## Things to buy
 1. Github subscription